Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 A mediastinoscopy might be done to take out a tissue sample.
 The sample is then used to figure out the extent (stage) of the cancer.
-During this procedure, the healthcare provider inserts a scope through a small incision (cut) made in the neck.
+During this procedure, the healthcare provider inserts a scope through a small cut (incision) made at the base of the neck.
+The scope is a long, thin, lighted tube.
+It is slid into the space between your lungs and behind your breastbone.
 By looking through the scope, the healthcare provider can see lymph nodes and other tissues in this area.
-Lymph nodes may be removed and tested.
+Lymph nodes may be removed so they can be tested for cancer.
 If no cancer is found in them, you may have more surgery (see below).
-If cancer has spread to the lymph nodes, more surgery may not be done because the chance of curing it with surgery is low.
+If cancer has spread to the lymph nodes, more surgery may not be done.
+This is because the chance of curing it with surgery is low.
 This decision is based partly on which lymph nodes the cancer has spread to.
 It's also based on how much of the healthy lung must be taken out to remove all of the cancer.

 The type of surgical procedure done to treat lung cancer will depend on the location and extent of the cancer.
 The goal of surgery is to remove visible areas of cancer.
 This often requires taking out all or part of a lung:

 Segmentectomy or wedge resection.
 This surgery removes the cancerous tissue and a small area of healthy tissue around it.

 Lobectomy.
 This surgery removes an entire lobe of the lung.
 This is often the preferred type of surgery for lung cancer if it can be done.